bshouse/client-comm/README.md

 This module doesn't make guarantees about latencies, nor does it guarantee delivery.
 Gossip isn't as fast as flooding, but it's a very robust means of propogating data over an unstructured network.
-If the network is stable message should reach eveyr node, but partitions can occur in the network and bridging peers can drop out at any time.
+If the network is stable message should reach every node, but partitions can occur in the network and bridging peers can drop out at any time.

 Messages are cryptographically signed by their creator and given a unique sequence number.
-This means that a. each incoming message can be verified that it came from its claimed author, and that b. peers will not report duplicate messages (e.g. if two different peers deliver them).
+This means that 1. each incoming message can be verified that it came from its claimed author, and that 2. peers will not report duplicate messages (e.g. if two different peers deliver them).